Kangaroo Hoppet

 We have got it!
 Worldloppet Meeting in Munich Germany in November 1990.
 From left: Allan Marsland (BNSC), Tourism Vic lady & interpreter, Arne Anderson SWE (Worldloppet Secretary-General), Rolf Kjaernsli NOR (spokesman for the inspection team), Bob Lawton (Aust Ski Federation) & Peter Keage (Alpine Resorts Commission)

-2023 Kangaroo Hoppet is on Saturday 26th August starting at 9:30 am.
+2024 Kangaroo Hoppet is on Saturday, 24th August, starting at 9:30 am.

-Online Entry — Click [HERENote — Entries are open for 2023.
+Online Entry — Click [HERENote — Entries are open for 2024.

-2022 Hoppet Race Committee —
+2024 Hoppet Race Committee —

-• Race Director Vacant
+• Race Director Sandra Paul

 • Hoppet Board Chairman — Allan Marsland

-• Race Secretary — Kerry Lucas
+• Race Secretary — Kerry Lucas – Assistant: Mary Hall

 • Off-Snow Transport Coordinator — David Panozzo